davidparamo12/Where-to-put-a-restaurant-in-the-USA-/README.md

   5. Step 5- Evaluation

-    1. The models evaluation used the common metrics: accuracy, precision, recall, F1-Score.
+    1. The models were evaluated using common metrics: accuracy, precision, recall, and F1-score.
-    2. To visualize better we also used the Confusion Matrix.
+    2. To improve visualization, a confusion matrix was also used.
-    3. ROC curve and AUC.
-    4. Cross validation

-Step 4 – Modeling

-Try multiple ML models (mostly categorical data):

-Decision Trees / Random Forest – step-by-step path to positive/negative sentiment

-Logistic Regression – predict positive vs. negative sentiment

-XGBoost – ensemble of decision trees correcting each other’s errors

-Step 5 – Evaluation

-Assess if the model meets its business goal.

-By this stage we will have an MVP that predicts review sentiment from input variables, offering insights to design a restaurant concept with higher success probability.
+    3. The ROC curve and AUC were included as well.
+For this evaluation, the data was converted into two classes—positive and negative—by merging the neutral class into the negative class to improve class balance.
+    4. Cross-validation was performed, ensuring that the classes were balanced during the process.

-Step 6 – Deployment
+  6. Step 6- Deployment

-Deploy the MVP so the user can input variables (location, attributes, etc.) and obtain a predicted sentiment score for their proposed restaurant.
+    1. For the deployment of the model it was used a FastApi aplication.

+## REPORT AND VISUALIZATION